 In real life, an animal that roars is warning you away.
 It doesn't want to fight you; it wants you to leave.
 An animal that tries to sneak up on you is much more likely to harm you.

 Contrast Hiss Before Fleeing.
 Compare Transformation Name Announcement, Screaming Warrior and In the Name of the Moon, which are often the tropes you get when the hero does this.
 A similar trope for enemies capable of speech is Simultaneous Warning And Action.
+If the crucial element of surprise is blown by this it may be a case of With Catlike Tread.
 If you thought "beating" meant "defeat", you may be looking for Pre-Mortem One-Liner.

 open/close all folders